milaninayak123/pl300-powerbi-notes/notes/17-enhancing-report-ux.md

 # Part 17 — Enhancing Report UX

+*Drillthrough, tooltips, buttons, bookmarks, and building a proper mobile layout.*

 A report shouldn't dump everything on one page.
 The right flow is **High-Level KPIs → Supporting Charts → Detailed Data** — let the viewer choose how deep to go.

 ## Getting to Detail Without Clutter